 But it’s a little distracting.
 I searched every photo, trying to spot all the fake-outs.
 And it made me question what else wasn’t “real” in the listing.

 Do you think there’s anything wrong with Photoshopping real estate photos?
 Or is it just a clever way to dress rooms up a little without having to hire a professional home stager?
-(Thanks to Janet for the link!)

 To See More Unusual Things in the Real Estate Listings, Click Here.